shahincsejnu/kubernetes-stuffs/README.md

 - `kubectl get node -o wide` to see the details of node with node ip, for using `curl -X GET --user admin:admin http://<node_internal_ip>:<node_exposed_port>/api/login`
 - `kubectl get deployment/pod/service <deployment/pod/service_name> -o yaml` to see the deployment/pod/service configuration of <deployment/pod/service_name> in yaml format
 - `kubectl get deployment/pod/service <deployment/pod/service_name> -o yaml > <file_name>.yaml` to see the deployment/pod/service configuration of <deployment/pod/service_name> in yaml format and save it to a yaml file in the current directory.
+- `kubectl get pods --show-lables` to show the pods with their label names

 ### deployment and service through yaml